-- Connect: Request a connection with a fellow group member.
-When LinkedIn prompts you to indicate how you know that person.
+Request a Connection: Request a connection with a fellow group member.
+LinkedIn will ask you how you know that person.
 When operating from the Find Alumni tool, how you know an individual is not included.
 Always remove the default invite text.
 Include a personal note that indicates your reason for connecting and gratitude for any assistance that person can offer.
 If you are hoping for an informational interview, follow up with a longer message on that once you are connected.
 Be brief as LinkedIn limits the characters in the personal notes before connections are made.
 If you share a group with your potential connection, consider sending a message through the group page as it will allow you to write a longer message.